Arkansas Speech Pathology State License Guide

 Reciprocity for Speech Therapists in Arkansas

-Arkansas speech therapy licensure requires reciprocity from the Arkansas Board of Examiners – Speech-Language Pathology and Audiology to any applicant licensed in another state, the District of Columbia or U.S. territory with equivalent standards.
-The Board may also grant licenses to American Speech-Language Hearing Association Certificate of Clinical Competence (CCC) holders.1
+Arkansas speech therapy offers licensure by reciprocity from the Arkansas Board of Examiners in Speech-Language Pathology and Audiology (ABESPA) to any applicant licensed in another state, the District of Columbia, or U.S. territory with equivalent standards.
+The board may waive the examination and grant a license to applicants who hold the American Speech-Language-Hearing Association (ASHA) Certificate of Clinical Competence

 Interim Practice for Aspiring Speech Pathologists in Arkansas